Oregon State University Postdoctoral Association (OPA)

 Current open position, responsibilities, and availability:

 1 Co-Chair for Secretary – Meeting Minutes, Organization of Resources.
-With Abdul Wazed
+With David Cevallos

 1 Co-Chair for Treasury – Budget, event quoting, funding opportunities.
-With Mareike Körner
+With Rajat Pruthi

-2 Chairs of Communication –Newsletter content, Web Design, Event Advertisement.
+1 Co-Chair of Communication –Newsletter content, Web Design, Event Advertisement.
+With Edward Moncada

 Availability Date: Now